Discover the inventive beauty of Annevoie water gardens, plus a couple of nearby castles and an abbey.

 I was personally delighted to see a number of meadows left for wild flowers, while some of the rock gardens were full of verdant growths of mosses, lichens and ferns.
 Consequently, the gardens are extremely wildlife-friendly.
 Blackcaps and garden warblers sing from the undergrowth; woodpeckers and jays can frequently be seen and heard; I spotted frogs and newts in some of the quieter waters.
 Kingfishers have been seen on the canal.
 Three pairs of nesting black swans add a touch of exotic glamour.

 Annevoie Gardens are located on the west bank of the River Meuse between Namur and Dinant.
-It’s not open yet (5 March), but I wanted to give you a “heads up” so you can prepare your visit.
 It’s open from April to November.
 A leaflet in English is available, while guided tours for groups are also possible in various languages.
+Due to COVID-19, advance booking is required.

 To make a day of it, also worth visiting nearby are the following: